XantreDev/article-css-in-js/README.md

 ### Issues with CSS-in-JS:

-- Overhead due to runtime transformation
+- Overhead due to runtime transformations
-- Sluggish render phase compared to traditional CSS
+- Slower rendering phase compared to traditional CSS
-- Additional CSS parser burden on the browser
+- Additional CSS parser load on the browser
-- Repeated CSS parsing and injection on value changes
+- Repeated CSS parsing and injection when values change

 ### Measuring Performance Overhead:

 This benchmark was used in `styled-components` repo for performance overview ([original repo](https://github.com/styled-components/styled-components/tree/main/packages/benchmarks)).
-But it was't fail enough because, styled-components used inline styles for dynamic styles, that can't tell anything about performance
+But it was't fair enough because, `styled-components` used inline styles for dynamic styles, that can't tell anything about performance of dynamic styles.
 <details>
 <summary>How i fixed this issue</summary>

-Initial version:
+Original version:
 ```tsx
 const Dot = styled(View).attrs((p) => ({
   style: { borderBottomColor: p.color },